 This shouldn’t be too difficult.
-The world just endorsed 17 new global goals whose vision is breathtaking.
+The world has endorsed 17 new global goals whose vision is breathtaking.

 If they are achieved, add 15 years to your age, and imagine a planet without poverty, malnutrition or preventable death, powered by sustainable sources of energy that have enabled us to avert a climate-induced catastrophe.